the-zammers/giga/DEVLOG.md

 ### 2024-01-09 - better cursor behavior
 The cursor can no longer freely move and instead follows a vi-esque movement style (30 minutes)

+### 2024-01-11 - wrote all of the insertion code
+Insertion now works like a regular text editor (20 minutes) Insertion and deletion of lines works as expected (2.5 hours)

 ## Raymond Zhang

 ### 2024-01-03 - Wrote proposal